MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 - For SharePoint in Microsoft 365, see [SharePoint in Microsoft 365 and OneDrive: IRM Configuration](configure-office365.md#sharepoint-in-microsoft-365-and-onedrive-irm-configuration).

-- For Sharepoint Server, see [Deploying the Azure Rights Management connector](deploy-rms-connector.md).
+- For Sharepoint Server, see [Deploying the Microsoft Rights Management connector](deploy-rms-connector.md).

 ## Next steps